-4. Good Title
+4. GOOD TITLE

-- a.
-It holds good title, satisfactory to the Secretary, to the landing area of the airport or site thereof, or will give assurance satisfactory to the Secretary that good title will be acquired. - b.
-For noise compatibility program projects to be carried out on the property of the sponsor, it holds good title satisfactory to the Secretary to that portion of the property upon which Federal funds will be expected or will give assurance to the Secretary that good title will be obtained.
+- A. It, a public agency or the Federal government, holds good title, satisfactory to the Secretary, to the landing area of the airport or site thereof, or will give assurance satisfactory to the Secretary that good title will be acquired. - B. For noise compatibility program projects to be carried out on the property of the sponsor, it holds good title satisfactory to the Secretary that good title will be obtained.